Skip to content

 Loss history included: Yes

-Loss data for smaller institutions: ILM=1 for firms with Business Indicator = INR 80 billion (approx. USD 1 billion)
+Loss data for smaller institutions: ILM=1 for bucket 1 banks with Business Indicator < ₹8,000 crore (approx. USD 1 billion) and for firms with inadequate loss data.

 Loss threshold: Not specified